Public Service

 2. The public sector is best placed to respond to changing social, environmental and economic circumstances, and to enhance society’s capacity to pursue important goals such as justice, equity and sustainable environmental objectives and community services obligations.

-3. The public sector should be well resourced, both in its finances and the people it employs, to enable the delivery of quality services to the community.
+3. The public sector should be well resourced, both in its finances and the people it employs, to enable the timely delivery of quality services to the community, and respond to social and technological challenges and emerging areas of community need.

 4. The public sector should be as democratic as possible and decision-making and service delivery should be done in partnership with the community.